khalido/blog/posts/setup-crostini-chromebook.md

 # Setting up Linux on a Chromebook with Crostini

 ChromeOS supports a built in Linux - running inside a container running insde a VM.
 Turn it on by going to settings and pressing the on button for Linux (beta).
-This gives us a bare bones Linux install running Debian 10 (formerly known as buster).
+This gives us a bare bones Linux install running Debian 11.
 So here goes all the things I did to customize it.

 Most of these tips are from the [reddit crostini wiki](https://www.reddit.com/r/Crostini/wiki/index), I've put all the ones I'm using in one page for a handy reference.

+By default, the linux user has no password.
+Some installations require you to enter a password so xix this by switching to root `sudo su` and then running `passwd username`.

 ## Install all the apps